Kim Driscoll

-Kimberley Layne Driscoll (born August 12, 1966) is an American politician and lawyer who has served as the 73rd lieutenant governor of Massachusetts since 2023.
+Kimberley Lord Driscoll (born August 12, 1966) is an American politician and lawyer who has served as the 73rd lieutenant governor of Massachusetts since 2023.
 A member of the Democratic Party, Driscoll previously served as the 50th mayor of Salem from 2006 to 2023.
 Before becoming mayor, Driscoll served as an elected member of the Salem City Council and worked as the deputy city manager and chief legal counsel for the city of Chelsea.

 Early life and career

 Driscoll was born in Hawaii while her father was serving in the United States Navy.
 Her mother was born in Grenada and raised in Trinidad.
 Driscoll moved to Salem, Massachusetts, in 1986 and graduated from Salem State College in 1989.
 She earned a Juris Doctor from the Massachusetts School of Law.

-After interning in Salem’s planning department during college, Driscoll became Beverly’s community development director.
+After interning in Salem's planning department during college, Driscoll became Beverly's community development director.
 After graduating from law school, she spent three years as a real estate and commercial development attorney.
-Driscoll went on to serve as chief legal counsel and then as deputy city manager of Chelsea, Massachusetts for five years.
+Driscoll went on to serve as chief legal counsel and then as deputy city manager of Chelsea, Massachusetts, for five years.
 She was a city councilor for the fifth ward in Salem before running for mayor in 2005.